EBWiki/EBWiki/README.md

 ## Contributing

-All developers are welcome to contribute to the codebase.
-For general information on contributing, consult [this guide](docs/DEVELOPMENT.md) on developing for EBWiki.
+Any and all developers are welcome to contribute to the codebase.
+For general information on contributing, please read [this guide](docs/DEVELOPMENT.md) on developing for EBWiki before selecting your first issue.

-We ask that, if possible, you address issues that are labelled `quick fix` first, followed by those marked as `high priority`.

-Additionally, take care to note when an issue is one of several (e.g., 1 of 7, 2 of 3, etc).
-Those issues are part of a project or milestone (indicated on the right side under the label), and clicking on the project or milestone should take you to a list of all of the issues.
-Please note that those must be completed and merged in order.

 If this is your first open source contribution, welcome!
 We're glad that you chose to get started with us.
 You can find some good first issues labelled exactly that, `good first issue`.

+We ask that, if possible, you address issues that are labelled `quick fix` first, followed by those marked as `high priority`.
+Otherwise, you're free to select any issue that seems interesting to you.
+There are times when we may ask you to switch to another issue, as we match dev work against our internal roadmap, but that's not something you need to worry about.
+In that case, we'll just let you know and provide another issue you might be interested in.

 All contributors are expected to adhere to our code of conduct, which can be found [here](docs/CODE_OF_CONDUCT.md).
-Thank you for your contribution - details on our stack can be found below.
+Thank you for your contribution - details on our stack and setting up a local environment can be found below.

 ### Development